Group Vice President, Social Innovation

 named Newton a Rising Star Under 35 in 2000, and as one of the 100 Leading Women in the North American Automotive Industry in 2010.

 As a member of the Board of Directors for the Manufacturing Institute, she is an advocate for women's careers in the manufacturing industry.
-She is also a trustee of St. Bernard Project, an organization that uses Toyota Production System knowledge to rebuild homes for those displaced by natural disasters.
+In addition, Newton serves on the Board of Trustees of the New Cities Foundation, a global nonprofit whose mission is to shape a better urban future for all, as well as on the Board of Directors for the SBP, an organization that uses Toyota Production System knowledge to rebuild homes for those displaced by natural disasters.

-Newton holds a bachelor’s degree in management systems from Kettering University and currently resides in Manhattan Beach, Calif. with her husband.
+Newton holds a bachelor’s degree in management systems from Kettering University.